-Maharaja Yeshwant Rao Holkar, 33 year-old prince of Indore, India, had a busy day on this date in 1943.
-He divorced his second wife and married another 10 hours later.
+Maharaja Yeshwant Rao Holkar, 33 year-old prince of Indore, India, had a busy day 62 years ago today; on that day, he divorced his second wife and married another 10 hours later.

-The Maharaja’s first wife was accidentally killed in Paris in 1937.
-Overcome with depression, his health deteriorated.
+The Maharaja’s first wife was accidentally killed in Paris in 1937, and overcome with depression, his health deteriorated.
 He withdrew from society and traveled abroad with his 5 year-old daughter, Usha.
 While in California, he had an acute asthma attack and was hospitalized in Los Angeles, where he met Marguerite Lawler, a native of Fargo who had worked as a nurse for the Union Pacific Railroad.
-Princess Usha became very fond of Marguerite, and after the maharaja recovered, he hired Marguerite to be his daughter’s governess.
+Usha became very fond of Marguerite, and after he recovered, the maharaja hired Marguerite to be his daughter’s governess.

 The couple usually began their days by bathing at noon.
 Then they would read the Bombay Chronicle and eat lunch in bed.
 The Maharajah was passionate about bridge and usually indulged in card playing until afternoon tea.
 Later they would swim, go visiting, or play tennis or golf with their friends.
 At night they hosted films in their own movie theater or went out for the evening to the nearest town.
 Because they had so much company, they rarely went to bed before 2 a.m.